seanjensengrey/colony-js/README.md

     return _exports;

 Verbose?
 Let's break down the output: the first segment loads `colony-js.lua`, our JavaScript support library.
-Then we set up our global aliases to Java constructors and our `exports` object.
-The next segment is our translated code: we use the JavaScript built-in `print` function (with an implicit `this` variable), construct a few 0-indexed arrays, concatenate and join just as we could in Lua.
+Then we set up our global aliases and our `exports` object.
+The next block is our compiled code: we use the JavaScript built-in `print` function (with an implicit `this` variable), construct a few 0-indexed arrays, concatenate and join just as we could in any JavaScript implementation.

-This works with much larger examples, provided in the `demo/` directory.
+Larger examples are provided in the `demo/` directory, courtesy the [Language Benchmarks Game](http://shootout.alioth.debian.org/).

 ## Getting Started